chibiboba/JS-120/JS 129/JS 129 study guide.md

 3. **Arrow function**

-   - Arrow functions are always function expressions
+   - Arrow functions are always function expressions.
-   - Are always anonymous.
+     - No declaration syntax for arrow functions.
+     - Which means they have to be invoked by the variable name.
+     - Also means we often pass them around or assign them to variables or properties.
+   - Arrow functions are always anonymous: there's no way to define a named arrow function.
+   - Arrow functions are either immediately invoked, assigned to variables or properties, or passed around as arguments and return values.

    ```js
    let greetPeople = () => console.log("Good Morning!"); // 0 parameters